startung/myconf/README.md

 - **qbittorrent**: Bittorrent client for downloading files using the BitTorrent protocol.
 - **qdirstat**: File explorer with treeview and tabbed interface, providing quick access to directories.
 - **sway**: A tiling window manager following i3wm workflow, using Wayland compositor.
+- **swig**: Command  used  to  create wrapper code to connect C and C++ code to scripting languages like Python.
 - **rg**: Ripgrep is a tool to allows the grepping of files including in subdirectories.
 - **rpi-imager**: A tool for imaging images to microSD cards/usb devices, focused on the Raspberry Pi.
 - **tldr**: Display terminal man pages in plain English.